Caio-HBS/udemy_react/README.md

 ## Goals

-With this course, my goals were to improve my abilities as a developer, especifically when it comes to front-end applications and React/other JS frameworks.
+With this course, my goals were to improve my abilities as a developer, especifically when it comes to front-end applications and React.JS as well as other JS frameworks.

 ## Disclaimer